View or download your Bible studies in different file formats. See

 Plain Text

-TXT files are the source files from which other the file formats
+TXT files are the source files from which other the formats

 are generated.
 They can be viewed in your web browser and they